Rome Italy Temple

-The Rome Italy Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Rome, Italy.
-The temple serves church members in Italy, as well as Malta, Greece, Cyprus, Albania, and parts of Romania.
-Thomas S. Monson, the LDS Church's president, announced the temple in 2008, a groundbreaking took place in 2010, and the temple opened after its dedication in 2019.
+The Rome Italy Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Rome, Italy.
+The temple serves church members in Italy, as well as Malta, Greece, Cyprus, Albania, Romania, and parts of the Middle East.
+Church president Thomas S. Monson announced the temple in 2008, the groundbreaking of the temple took place in 2010, and opened after its dedication in 2019.
 The temple is the first in Italy and the 162nd worldwide.

 The temple has two attached end spires.
 This temple was designed by Neils Valentiner, using an architectural style reminiscent of Roman Catholic churches.
 A groundbreaking ceremony, to signify the beginning of construction, was held on October 23, 2010, conducted by Monson.